Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: The 4S method

-Let $\mathcal{K}^d$ denote the subset of items associated to the $d^\text{th}$ underlying latent trait ($d=1,...,D$).
-The value of latent trait $d$ is denoted $\Delta^d_i(t)$ for patient $i$ ($i=1,...,N$) at time $t$ ($t \in \mathbb{R}^+$).
-Step 2 leverages a joint model which combines a continuous-time IRT submodel to describe the items and their underlying process $d$, and a cause-specific submodel to simultaneously describe the risk of event and correct for informative dropout (Figure \ref{fig:schema_model}A).It is written as follows:
+For each dimension $d$ ($d=1,...,D$), the value of the underlying latent trait is $\Delta^d_i(t)$ for patient $i$ ($i=1,...,N$) at time $t$ ($t \in \mathbb{R}^+$).
+Step 2 leverages a joint model combining a continuous-time IRT submodel to describe the items and their underlying trait, and a cause-specific submodel to assess the associated event risk (Figure \ref{fig:schema_model}A) \cite{saulnier_joint_2022}: